Liver Cleanse: How To Naturally Heal & Regenerate A Damaged Liver

 Detox & Cleanse The Liver

-Lemons are the only food on earth that contain "an-ions" (every other wholefood contains "cat-ions").
+The interesting feature of Lemons - and why they're considered mother nature's detoxifier - is because they are the only food on earth that contain "an-ions" (every other whole food contains "cat-ions").
 Your liver produces "an-ions" known as bile which helps to release toxins and metabolic waste.
 That's why lemons have significance when it comes to restoring your liver to its highest functional capacity.

 Liver Juice Cleanse

-Concentrate mostly on 'beets', 'greens' and 'lemon', as these mixes are rich in magnesium, chlorophyll and vitamins A, C and E which are all great for liver health.
+In your recipe blends, concentrate mainly on greens, beetroot, carrots, apples and lemon (also add knobs of ginger for good measure).
+Mixes based on these potent detoxifiers are also rich in magnesium, chlorophyll and vitamins A, C and E, which are all great for liver health.

-If you struggle to juice regularly due to convenience, try my CABALA raw juice powder mix for an easy and nutritious way to increase your intake.
+If you struggle to find the time to prepare your own juice regularly, try CABALA (acronym for Carrot, Apple, Beet, Apple, Lemon, Apple) raw juice powder mix for an easy and nutritious way to increase your intake.

 Daily Tip: Add a good squeeze of lemon to hot water and sip it as a tea in the morning or before bed.
 You can also help arouse a sluggish liver with a teaspoon of olive oil to stimulate the release of excess bile that congests the liver.